DrJLabs/better-auth-central/docs/integration/mcp-onboarding-runbook.md

 1. **Preflight audit**
    - Confirm the target deployment is reachable and uses the correct base URL (`https://auth.<tenant-domain>` or staging equivalent).
    - Review outstanding TODOs or incidents; abort onboarding if there is an open MCP compliance failure.
-   - Gather tenant metadata: client ID, expected scopes, origin(s), redirect URI, and escalation contacts.
+  - Gather tenant metadata: client ID, expected scopes, origin(s), and redirect URI.

 2. **Update environment configuration**
    - Duplicate the existing `.env` file for the target environment and update the variables listed above.